Frequently Asked Questions

 [-] I was involved in an incident off campus, so why am I being referred?

 The University promotes a sense of community not only on campus, but within the larger community as well.
 The University expects that students will exercise good judgment and good citizenship both on and off campus grounds.
-Therefore serious incidents occurring off-campus may still be adjudicated through the conduct system.
+Therefore, serious incidents occurring off-campus may still be adjudicated through the Student Conduct System.

 [+] What if I am found in-violation of a code?
 What could happen?
 Will a notation be placed on my transcript?